-THE STORY: This coffee comes from privately owned milling operation in the Kerinci valley area near the border Western Sumatra.
+This coffee comes from a privately owned milling operation in the Kerinci valley area near the border of western Sumatra.
 Their investment in coffee drying infrastructure allows them to process a high volume of coffee while maintaining a fairly controlled drying environment.
 They're currently buying coffee from around 450 farmers in the area who are divided into 24 farmer groups, 4 of which are specifically women's farmer groups.

 Brewing methods for this coffee can range from espresso to pourover.
-We'd recommend starting with either a moka pot or a drip coffee maker, and let us know your favorite brew method!
+We'd recommend starting with either a french press or espresso, and let us know your favorite brew method!